 The results from the British Doctor's Study (the study conducted by Richard Doll and Austin Bradford Hill) was just the nail in the coffin because it provided evidence (although correlational) that smoking frequency increased the incidence rates of lung cancer.

-One of the researchers on that original paper (Austin Bradford Hill) went on to establish the Bradford Hill Criteria, a set of principles that allow people to develop causality from epidemiological data.
+One of the researchers on that original paper (Austin Bradford Hill) went on to establish the Bradford Hill Criteria, a set of viewpoints that Hill had discussed in a speech that he believed helped establish the link between smoking and lung cancer.

 I've strayed.
-So, Hill established that you could determine causality from nine principles:
+So in a speech Hill exclaimed that one could causality from nine viewpoints:

 - The strength of the association